ATG VEGETABLE OIL CONVERSION SYSTEM

 All relevant components are included in the scope of delivery:

-Controller (mode automatic or manual switching), electric switching unit (tank switching, flushing/venting) with integrated electric fuel preheater DIESELTHERM, temperature switch (temperature control), control electronics (diesel quick purge, acoustic warning), heat exchanger (fitted in cooling water circuit), fuel lines, fuel prefilter, relays, pre-assembled cable loom with connectors, fuses and protective caps, miscellaneous materials, detailed installation instructions
+Rotary switch with LED display, electric switching unit (tank switching, flushing/venting) with integrated electric fuel preheater DIESELTHERM, temperature switch (temperature control), control electronics (diesel quick purge, acoustic warning), heat exchanger (fitted in cooling water circuit), fuel lines, fuel prefilter, relays, pre-assembled wiring harness with connectors, fuses and protective caps, miscellaneous materials, detailed installation instructions

 References

 With over 20 years of experience, ATG is a leading supplier in the field of vegetable oil conversion.
-In the meantime, around 10,000 diesel engines and vehicels of all kind have been retrofitted with the proven and tested ATG VEGETABLE OIL CONVERSION SYSTEM.
-Thereof approx.
+In the meantime, several thousand diesel vehicles and engines from a wide range of manufacturers have been converted with the tried and tested ATG VEGETABLE OIL CONVERSION SYSTEM.

 FAQ – Frequently asked questions